simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 22-Aug 24 2024
+Solar Radiation Storm Forecast for Aug 23-Aug 25 2024

-              Aug 22  Aug 23  Aug 24
+              Aug 23  Aug 24  Aug 25
+S1 or greater    5%      5%      5%

-S1 or greater   10%     10%     10%
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.

-Rationale: A slight chance for a S1 (Minor) solar radiation event will persist through 24 Aug primarily due to the potential presented by AR3790 and AR3796.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Aug 21 2024 2208 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Aug 22 2024 1039 UTC.

-Radio Blackout Forecast for Aug 22-Aug 24 2024
+Radio Blackout Forecast for Aug 23-Aug 25 2024

-              Aug 22        Aug 23        Aug 24
+              Aug 23        Aug 24        Aug 25
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
-R3 or greater   20%           20%           20%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 24 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3796.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 25 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3796.